maxstrome/CoverLetterGenerator/README.md

 # AI Cover Letter Generator

 Welcome to the AI Cover Letter Generator!
 This open-source project uses OpenAI's GPT Models, Langchain, and Streamlit to create an interactive web application that generates a customized cover letter based on your resume and a job description.
 The project is designed to simplify the job application process and help job seekers create high-quality, personalized cover letters more efficiently.
-This project is deployed using Streamlit cloud and can be found here: `https://aicoverlettergenerator.streamlit.app/`
+This project is deployed using Streamlit cloud and can be found [here](https://aicoverlettergenerator.streamlit.app/)

 ## Features